leandroadonis86/BlenderDirectXExportScript/README.md

 **Tested on:**

-Windows XP SP3 with Blender 2.69, full compactible with Directx 8.1 SDK for VB6 (dx8vb.dll).
+Windows XP SP3 with Blender 2.69, full compatible with Directx 8.1 SDK for VB6 (dx8vb.dll).
 This script was adapted and modified from 2 other scripts **Arben (Ben) Omari** and **Chris Foster** links below.

 **From __init__.py:**